RedBearLab/Biscuit/README.md

 1. Make sure you know how to do before trying to compile and load the firmware because incorrect configuration can cause the pre-loaded bootloader fails to function.

-2. A detailed guideline will be provided soon.
+2. A detailed guideline will be provided soon.<br/>
-   -¡µSee current\readme.txt for details
+   -> See current\readme.txt for details

 More Information
 ================